Getting live on Netlify

 <https://boilerplate.sprout.store>

-// Allows for branch deploys in Vercel
+// Allows for branch deploys in Netlify

 <https://sprout-boilerplate>*.netlify.app